 Domestic VAT reverse charge for building and construction services

 From 1st March 2021 the domestic VAT reverse charge will apply to most supplies of building and construction services.
-This change will affect nearly all landscape contractors to some extent, and it is important BALI members understand the consequences of the changes.
+This change will affect nearly all landscape contractors to some extent, and it is important our members understand the consequences of the changes.

 What is the domestic VAT reverse charge for building and construction services?